 A high-signal read built around webgpu, wgsl, programming, graphics.
-It feels current because it aligns with life, live, poem, yet timeless because it focuses on fundamentals.
+It feels current because it aligns with read, june, trailer, yet timeless because it focuses on fundamentals.

 I’m usually wary of hype, but WebGPU Programming Guide: Interactive Graphics & Compute Programming with WebGPU & WGSL (Paperback) earns it.
 The graphics chapters are concrete enough to test.